Gwyndeith/Art-of-Shock-Impact/README.md

-# Shoot Shoot Game Development Project
+# Art of Shock: Impact Game Development Project
 This is a basic game project to learn proper steps of developing a software.